What is the Net Promoter Score?

 What does the Net Promoter Score mean?

-A higher NPS indicates a more sustainable and healthier business, while a lower NPS can be a warning into customer loyalty or satisfaction issues that can derail your business in the long term.
+A higher NPS indicates a more sustainable and healthier business.
+In comparison, a lower one can be a warning into customer loyalty or satisfaction issues that can derail your business in the long term.

-Bain and Company, who had originally developed the Net Promoter Score, researched and found that for most industries, the NPS accounts for 20% – 60% of an organization’s growth rate.
-On average, the leader in an industry has the NPS more than 2x its competitors.
-(Source: NPS and growth)
+Bain and Company, who had originally developed the Net Promoter Score, found that the NPS accounts for 20% – 60% of an organization’s growth rate for most industries.
+On average, the leader in an industry has an NPS more than 2x its competitors.

-Understanding your Net Promoter Score provides insight to how your customers perceive your company.
-To start, measure your NPS against your industry benchmark if available.
-If not, start a campaign to send out your first NPS survey and treat the first set of results as your baseline for improvement.
+Understanding your Net Promoter Score provides insight into how your customers perceive your company.
+To start, measure it against your industry benchmark, if available.
+If not, create a campaign to send out your first NPS survey and treat the first set of results as your baseline.
 As you begin improving your NPS, be sure to focus on increasing your response rates to collect more data to learn more about your customer’s experience.

 Here are few ways to start using NPS today:

-- Map NPS into your customer’s profile to equip your support team to answer questions knowing exactly how your customers feel
+- Map it into your customer’s profile to equip your support team to answer questions, knowing exactly how your customers feel

 - Create reports filtered by NPS rating to understand customer segments